-A current sensor fault is triggered if the analog voltages from the attached shunt current sensor stray outside of the normal range.
-The current sensor may be sized incorrectly, there may have been currents exceeding the maximum value of the shunt sensor, the wiring may be faulty, or the BMS or current sensor may be faulty.
+A current sensor fault is triggered if the analog voltages from the attached current sensor stray outside of the normal range or if the values from the 2 redundant current sensors do not match.
+The current sensor may be sized incorrectly, the wiring harness may be faulty or the BMS or current sensor may be faulty.

 This error code will cause the BMS to enter a current sensor failsafe mode.
-With the exception of overcurrent protection, the BMS is fully able to protect the cells in this mode, and therefore the BMS will continue to operate in a voltage based mode.
+The BMS is fully able to protect the cells in this mode and therefore the BMS will continue to operate in a voltage based mode.
 In this failsafe mode the BMS will continue to operate and protect the cells.
 However, some calculations are unavailable and many features are disabled or degraded such as state-of-charge calculation, open cell voltage calculation, and discharge and charge limit amperages are calculated using a backup algorithm.
 Please see the operational manual for more detailed information on what is and what is not available in this mode.